CanDIG/CanDIGv2/README.md

 # deploy/test all modules in lib/ using docker stack
 make stack

+# (re)build service image and deploy/test using docker-compose
+# $module is the name of the sub-folder in lib/
+module=htsget-server
+make build-${module}

 # deploy/test individual modules using docker-compose
 # $module is the name of the sub-folder in lib/
 module=ga4gh-dos